 Crossrail is the biggest engineering project in Europe, running 118km from West to East London.
-Systra, in partnership with others, is Project Delivery Partner, responsible for managing the delivery of the £15.9bn project.
+SYSTRA is a member of the Project Delivery Partner team, working within the client's integrated programme management team to deliver the £14.8bn project.

 Crossrail will deliver a major new suburban rail service for London and the South-East, running from Maidenhead and Heathrow in the West, through Central London to Shenfield and Abbey Wood in the East, connecting 37 stations.
 It will connect the City, Canary Wharf, the West End and Heathrow Airport to commuter areas east and west of the capital and cut journey times from Paddington in the West End to the Isle of Dogs from 29 to 18 minutes.
 There is future provision for extensions to Reading in the West and the HS1 station at Ebbsfleet in the South East.

 The Crossrail scheme will bring many benefits to London including developing its financial centre, supporting economic growth, improving rail access to London and reducing overcrowding on London Underground Lines.
 By 2026, employment in London is predicted to increase by 13% and population by 10% with most of this growth in the west and the east.

 An estimated 200m passengers will travel on Crossrail each year, increasing the capital’s rail capacity by 10%.

 Crossrail Limited appointed a Project Delivery Partner (PDP) to manage the delivery of the Crossrail project.
 This Bechtel Halcrow SYSTRA project team is now part of the integrated team, with the client and Transcend.
 It is responsible for managing the development of the detailed design, procurement, construction and commissioning and for managing the consultants and contractors through all phases of the project.